Men Going Their Own Way

-Men Going Their Own Way (MGTOW /ˈmɪgtaʊ/) is an anti-feminist, misogynistic, mostly-online community advocating for men to separate themselves from women and from a society which they believe has been corrupted by feminism.
+Men Going Their Own Way (MGTOW /ˈmɪgtaʊ/) is an anti-feminist, misogynistic, mostly online community that espouses male separatism from what they see as a gynocentric society that has been corrupted by feminism.
+MGTOW specifically advocate for men to avoid marriage and committed romantic relationships with women.
 The community is a part of the manosphere, a collection of anti-feminist websites and online communities that also includes the men's rights movement, incels, and pickup artists.

-Like other manosphere communities, MGTOW overlaps with the alt-right and white supremacist movements, and it has been implicated in online harassment of women.
+Like other manosphere communities, MGTOW overlaps with the neoreactionary alt-right movement and has been implicated in online harassment of women and domestic terrorism in the United States.

 The Southern Poverty Law Center categorizes MGTOW as a part of the male supremacist ideology.